keon/CodeGAN/README.md

 ```

 As you can see, Word-RNN can hold on to the context longer than Char-RNN,
-thus it writes a longer code that is stable.
+thus it writes a longer program. (it can implement classes).

 **CodeGAN - Reinforce**